disobliged/disobliged/README.md

 #### Coding Languages I'm currently learning:

 🐍 Python
   -> The langauge I have a basic grasp on, better than the other two at least.
+Now experiementing with more intermediate level python, even though I get lost easily.

 🍵 Javascript
   -> The second language I learned, not as good as the first, but hey it's a start.

 ☕️ Java
-  -> Just started learning this, but I'll be honest, it's pain.
+  -> I only have a basic understanding of java; I tried to learn this a year ago, but never carried on with it.

 <br>
 Am I good at any of the languages above?
 Not at all, I'm still learning.